mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 │   └── page-003.jpg
 └── metadata.csv
 ```

+If you don't want to use your `id` column to name the directory that stores pages, you can include a `directory` column in your input CSV if you add the `page_files_source_dir_field: directory` setting to your config file to name those directories.

 The page filenames have significance.
 The sequence of the page is determined by the last segment of each filename before the extension, and is separated from the rest of the filename by a dash (`-`), although you can use another character by setting the `paged_content_sequence_separator` option in your configuration file.
 These sequence indicators are essentially physical page numbers, starting a "1" (not "0").
 For example, using the filenames for "book1" above, the sequence of "page-001.jpg" is "001".
 Dashes (or whatever your separator character is) can exist elsewhere in filenames, since Workbench will always use the string after the *last* dash as the sequence number; for example, the sequence of "isbn-1843341778-001.jpg" for "book2" is also "001".
 Workbench takes this sequence number, strips all leading zeros, and uses it to populate the `field_weight` in the page nodes, so "001" becomes a weight value of 1, "002" becomes a weight value of 2, and so on.